Skip to main content

 About

-Outbreak Island is a single player role playing game with a horror theme.
+Outbreak Island is a single player open world role playing shooter game with horror and post-apocalyptic themes.
 It was developed by Tiny Magicians and was released on October 28, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews